We Analyzed the Future Direction of Wheels Up Experience Inc. (UP), Here is What We Found

 Morgan Stanley gave a rating of “Underweight” to UP, setting the target price at $5.90 in the report published on November 09th of the previous year.

-During the last 5 trading sessions, UP rose by +14.04%, which changed the moving average for the period of 200-days by -68.06% in comparison to the 20-day moving average, which settled at $2.55.
-In addition, Wheels Up Experience Inc. saw -43.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UP fell by -1.58%, which changed the moving average for the period of 200-days by -68.12% in comparison to the 20-day moving average, which settled at $2.48.
+In addition, Wheels Up Experience Inc. saw -46.34% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading